xpyx/nokia-hsl/README.md

 #### The GTFS database is in Azure now and the server connects to it with variables set in the .env file

-1. Setup .env with Azure secrets from here: https://docs.google.com/spreadsheets/d/1x4Js820tdTT7_A2OFcWZzXjuSML6FdiHpvU0n0_NLWQ
+1. Setup Realtime-Transport-Updates-API/.env with Azure secrets from here: https://docs.google.com/spreadsheets/d/1x4Js820tdTT7_A2OFcWZzXjuSML6FdiHpvU0n0_NLWQ
+1.1.
+If you can't access the sheet, contact ville.pystynen@metropolia.fi
 2. `npm run prod`
 3. Go to (http://127.0.0.1:3000/api/routes/1001) to see route information